fumofumoenjoyer/FumOS/README.md

 https://drive.google.com/file/d/12081c3vth55C4Xiv9BBXY9iJZa4j2jsY/view?usp=sharing

+wtf is signature checking, if it doesnt work download it again or build it from source lewl

 ## Build Instructions
 Install the [Chaotic AUR repo](https://aur.chaotic.cx/), then clone this repo and run ```steps.sh``` as root on an archlinux compatible machine to build the ISO, it should appear in the ```out``` directory.